TRAIL CONSTRUCTION & MAINTENANCE

 The trail conservancy

-EGC has partnered with The Trail Conservancy (TTC) on several projects along the The Ann & Roy Butler Hike-and-Bike Trail (still called “Town Lake” by Austin natives).
-The 10 mile trail began as a vision by Lady Bird Johnson and Ann Butler in 1971.
-This public parkland revolves around Lady Bird Lake in the heart of downtown Austin.
-Some of the construction projects with TTC include:
+EGC has partnered with The Trail Conservancy (TTC) on several key projects along the Ann & Roy Butler Hike-and-Bike Trail—still affectionately known as “Town Lake” by many Austin locals.
+This iconic 10-mile trail, envisioned by Lady Bird Johnson and Ann Butler in 1971, winds through public parkland surrounding Lady Bird Lake in the heart of downtown Austin.

 The Lamar Beach Woodland Expansion Project